ryunp/ahk-array/README.md

 ### Installation
 There are two options for using these functions, either as global functions stored in **array_.ahk** or by extending the built-in Array object with the object stored in **array_base.ahk**.
 The sorting function in both files depend on the object defined in **array_quicksort.ahk**.
 This object must be present for sorting to work properly.

 Some dislike extending built-in objects.
 For that reason **array_base.ahk**'s object does not automatically extend Array.
 Extending Array, or a custom collections object, is left to the implementer (See _**As Array Object Extension**_  below).
+Using this method based approach grants the ability to perform method-chaining syntax.

 ### Usage
 _**As Global Functions**_